USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch12_ISAM.md

 EMIS STREAM(S)  |PT_EGU, PT_NONEGU
 ```

-The final line in the control file need to be kept unchanged in order to aid the file parser in reading this file.
+The final line in the control file needs to be kept unchanged in order to aid the file parser in reading this file.

 ```
 ENDLIST eof